-- The "deductible" is the amount you must pay for medical services before our plan begins to pay its share of Point of Service benefits.
-(Section 1.2 tells you more about your yearly plan Point of Service deductible.) - A "copayment" is the fixed amount you pay each time you receive certain medical services.
+- The "deductible" is the amount you must pay for medical services before our plan begins to pay its share.
+(Section 1.2 tells you more about your yearly plan deductible.) - A "copayment" is the fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.
 (The Medical Benefits Chart in Section 2 tells you more about your copayments.) - "Coinsurance" is the percentage you pay of the total cost of certain medical services.
 You pay a coinsurance at the time you get the medical service.
 (The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)